asapsonter/javascript-quiz2.0/README.md

 ## PURPOSE

-- This is for Vanderbilt Bootcamp and to Create a Quiz that I based around Porsche Facts.
-You can answer from 4 options to 5 different questions.
+- This is for Vanderbilt Bootcamp and to Create a Quiz that I based around Java Script.
+You can answer from 4 options to 5 different questions around different facts.
+Built for use and to present a modern look while being able to save the score and create a high score list is the big main purpose.

 ## BUILT